-What also brings me hope is the outpouring of contact from people who want to do better to support those of us who are feeling the sting of oppression.
-I’m repeatedly being asked, “What can I do to help?”
+What also brings me hope is the outpouring of “I want to stop this hate” messaging from people who want to do better to support those of us who are feeling the sting of oppression.
+As a diversity expert, I’m repeatedly being asked, “What can I do to help?”

-I’m grateful for this because we need strong allies* in the fight against hate, racism, misogyny, discrimination, and supremacy.
+I’m grateful for this because we need strong allies in the fight against hate, racism, misogyny, discrimination, and supremacy.
 It’s not enough — and, in fact, adds insult to injury — to have marginalized people carry the load when it comes to interrupting oppression.
 Allies are critical to creating real change.

-I’ve talked about how self-love is a foundational building block for an inclusive world—and I can’t emphasize enough how critical self-love is in healing our own wounds, which is the clutch for creating a more inclusive society.
+I’ve talked about how self-love is a foundational building block for an inclusive world.
+I can’t emphasize enough how critical self-love is in healing our own wounds, which is the clutch for creating a more inclusive society.

 At first it might sound strange that turning your gaze inward can create change for others.
-But here’s one of the most important messages I can leave you with: We hate others because we don’t love ourselves.
+But here’s one of the most important messages I can leave you with: we hate others because we don’t love ourselves.
 We fear others’ differences because we fear our own differences.
-And ultimately, we don’t love ourselves, and we fear our own differences, because others hate on us.
+And ultimately, we don’t love ourselves and we fear our own differences, because others hate on us.
 It’s a vicious cycle that can only be interrupted by self-love.
 Only by loving ourselves unconditionally — which means embracing our own authenticity, including our differences — will we be able to recognize, understand, and value others’ differences.

 An effective ally uses their voice to speak out against hate.
 When you observe racism, sexism, or other forms of oppression — be it overt or unconscious, with actions or words, at work or at home — speak out.

-It’s not enough for people on the receiving end of hate to call it out—those with power and privilege must step up to do this as well.
+It’s not enough for people on the receiving end of hate to call it out.
+Those with power and privilege must step up to do this as well.
 Doing so can be a powerful learning moment for yourself and for others.

 Every single one of us, without exception, has biases.
 And we need to know what our own biases are so that we can work on them.